American Federation of Musicians: History

 By 1900, the union changed its name to the American Federation of Musicians of the United States and Canada and was actively organizing on both sides of the border.
+In 1902, the first Black local, Local 288, was chartered in Chicago.

 A 1903 resolution was passed prohibiting foreign bands taking work from domestic bands.
-It was followed by a 1905 letter from the AFM petitioning president Theodore Roosevelt to protect American musicians by limiting the importation of musicians from outside Canada and the U.S.
+It was followed by a 1905 letter from the AFM petitioning president Theodore Roosevelt to protect American musicians by limiting the importation of musicians from outside Canada and the US.

-By 1905, an official position on the International Executive Board was created to provide Canadian representation at the federation level.
+By 1905, an official position on the International Executive Board was created to provide Canadian representation at the federation level, and second Black local Pittsburgh's Local 471, was chartered.
 Early accomplishments of the union included setting the first scales for orchestras traveling with comic operas, musical comedies and grand opera.
 Among the pressing issues was competition from both foreign musicians and off-duty military musicians.

-In its first 10 years, the AFM had organized 424 locals and 45,000 musicians in the U.S. and Canada.
-Virtually all instrumental musicians in the U.S. were union members.
+In its first 10 years, the AFM had organized 424 locals and 45,000 musicians in the US and Canada.
+Virtually all instrumental musicians in the US were union members.
 In 1906, the 10-year-old organization made a donation of $1,000 to earthquake victims in San Francisco.

 A 1908 appropriations bill banned armed-services musicians (exempting Marines) from competing with civilians.
 In 1916, Congress passed a law prohibiting all armed-services members from competing with civilians.

+Cleveland's Black Local 550 was founded in 1910, Columbus' Black Local 589 in 1913, Springfield, Illinois' Black Local 675 in 1914, Boston's Black Local 535 in 1915, and Parkersburg, West Virginia's Black Local 185 in 1916.

 During the World War I era, general unemployment affected musicians.
 Silent films displaced some forms of traditional entertainment, and with a declining economy and other factors, many musicians were laid off.

+By the 1940s, there were thirty-eight Black locals.
+In cities without a Black local, non-white musicians had been segregated in "subsidiary locals", and had no voting rights, until 1944 when they were abolished.